whatvn/denny/README.md

 - simpler config reader
 - logger is attached in controller, log should be showed as steps and in only one line for every request

+`denny` is not a http server from scratch, by now it's based on [gin framework](https://github.com/gin-gonic/gin) (currently) but aim to allow user to switch framework by configuration.
+It also borrow many component from well known libraries (go-config, beego, logrus...).

 ## usage example

 ### setting up request handler